 Sumana began volunteering at Integration Support Services in early 2015.
-Though she started off with an interest in working as a teaching assistant in English classes, she soon became involved in many other projects, occasionally running the Culture and Communications Group and contributing to the ISS newsletter.
-As the Volunteer Coordinator, Sumana works closely with the team to make a difference to ISS’ service users and the local community.
-Sumana holds a degree in Writing and English Literature.
+Though she started off with an interest in working as a teaching assistant in our English classes, she soon became involved in many other projects, occasionally running the Culture and Communications Group and contributing to the ISS newsletter.
+Sumana is now employed as the Volunteer Coordinator and now works closely with the team to make a difference to ISS’ service users and the local community.

 Lana Pereira – Admin and Accounts Officer

 Lana’s involvement with ISS began in 2005 when she became a service user.
 Soon after she has joined our team as a volunteer as she was committed to helping immigrants and giving something back to the community.
 Lana has had the opportunity to practice her interpreting and advocating skills as well as gaining experience in admin and accounts with ISS.
 In May 2010 she took a challenge to become a treasurer for ISS up to October 2011 which helped her to advance in her education and experiences.
 Lana believes in equal opportunities and her motto for life is “Together we can…”

 Alla Kurhanska – Chair

 I am pleased to be offered a post of a director for ISS board.
 I have been ISS service user and a volunteer for several years.
 I am happy I can do something for the organisation that has been giving me so much support.
 Originally I am from Ukraine, came to the UK 15 years ago.
 Since arriving in the UK I integrated in the British society very well, got qualified as a paramedic and found myself working with NHS111 service and an ambulance service.